Mun-Min/ASU_Fintech_Case_Study-/README.md

 <br/>

 * What does Chainlink do?
   * Chainlink is a decentralized oracle network.
 In blockchain, oracles refer to a data feed that connects blockchains to off-blockchain data, such as the outcome of a UFC match or retrieving weather data to help calculate insurance premiums.
-Chainlink acts as a "blockchain middleware" due its ability to provide accurate essential information such as price feeds, event results, weather data, and the security of traditional payment systems such as SWIFT.
+Chainlink acts as a "blockchain middleware" due to its ability to provide accurate essential information such as price feeds, event results, weather data, and the security of traditional payment systems such as SWIFT.
 <br/>

 * How is the company funded?
 How much funding have they received?